ruby-hyperloop/ruby-hyperloop.io/source/installation.html.md

 it application.rb.
 The below assumes you are using ruby syntax.

 In `assets/javascript/application.rb` require your components manifest as well as any additional browser only assets.
+(If you are using `application.js` then use the standard `//= require '...'` format and load your components with `Opal.load('components');`)

 ```
 # assets/javascript/application.rb

-# Make components available by requiring your components.rb manifest.
+# Add React and make components available by requiring your components.rb manifest.
+require 'react/react-source'
 require 'components'

 # 'react_ujs' tells react in the browser to mount rendered components.
 require 'react_ujs'

-# Finally, require your other javascript assets. jQuery for example...
+# Require your other javascript assets. jQuery for example...
 require 'jquery'      # You need both these files to access jQuery from Opal.
 require 'opal-jquery' # They must be in this order.
 require 'opal-browser'

+# Finally have Opal load your components.rb
+Opal.load('components')
 ```

 ### Rendering components